 The chalkboard paint was easier for my 5-year-old to scratch off but I had no problem with the acrylic, so I’m confident both will work for you.
 Use whatever you have on hand, including washable tempera paint.

-- black acrylic paint, tempera, or chalkboard paint
+- black acrylic paint, tempera, or chalkboard paint (chalkboard paint works THE BEST)

 - 1/8th of a teaspoon of dishwasher soap